emily7485/css-example-NaverSignIn/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://gist.github.com/emily7485/22bbc7aa64f6c8ee33850ad88bafdfcf)file for details
+This project is licensed under the MIT License - see the [LICENSE](https://gist.github.com/emily7485/22bbc7aa64f6c8ee33850ad88bafdfcf) file for details